milonmaze/privacy-terms-observatory-beta/explore.zoom.us/en-us/trust/transparency.html.md

 Here is the data set of all the requests included in this transparency report.

 To access our previous Transparency Reports, please click here.

+×

+Zoom uses cookies and similar technologies on our website.Privacy Statement

+Cookies Settings